 The Page One Real Estate SEO Strategy Everyone Needs

 Search engine optimization is the process of maximizing the number of visitors to your website by ensuring that your website appears high on the list of results returned by a search engine.
 While Google and other search engines aren’t super forthcoming with how exactly their algorithms work, they do publish information that gives us clues.
-There are also really good third-party resources like Moz, Search Engine Land, and others that you can use to understand what factors Google uses to determine search engine ranking and how Google’s algorithm changes will impact your website’s organic search ranking.
+There are also really good third-party resources like Moz, Search Engine Land, and others that you can use to understand what factors Google uses to determine search engine ranking and how Google’s algorithm changes will impact your real estate website’s organic search ranking.

-Top Search Engine Ranking Factors
+Top Search Engine Ranking Factors for Real Estate

 The top factors influencing how often your website appears on the search engine results page (SERP) in non-ad, or organic, placements, include: